Why You Should Double Down on the Right Channels, Not 'Go Dark' in Times of Economic Uncertainty

 • 60% of the brands that stop spend during an economic downturn saw brand use decrease 24% and brand image decrease 28%.

 Disappearing and being fearful with your brand presence and marketing strategies can be a knee-jerk reaction that only increases the potential issues, without suppressing any of the risks.
-However, we recommend AB testing your marketing, drilling down on channels, reassessing your spend and upping the effectiveness of your creative to make sure you’re see in the dark.
+However, we recommend AB testing your marketing, doubling down on impactful, cost-effective and agile channels, reassessing your spend and upping the effectiveness of your creative to make sure you’re see in the dark.

 Adjust Your Strategy